-This one is pretty easy to figure out.
-It’s made with white and dark rum and a bunch of tropical fruit juices.
+This one is super pretty and so delicious.
+It’s made with white and dark rum and a bunch of fruit juice.
 If you like pineapple and want something fruity and refreshing, this is the drink for you.

 One drink you’re sure to see in many hands on the beach is a Lava Flow.
 It’s incredibly refreshing, but also decadently creamy.
 The combination comes from adding strawberry puree to a tropical puree of banana, cocunut and pineapple.
 At most resorts, it’s just a mix of strawberry margarita and pina colada, but that doesn’t detract from how good it is.
 If you want the real thing, you might have to make it yourself at home.

 This recipe is made in two parts.
 Blend the first three ingredients, pour into the glass.
 Then mix the last 3 ingredients and pour over the top.